Marija Gorica

+History

-Name of the settlement is derived from the patron saint of the parish church, which is dedicated to the Assumption of the Blessed Virgin Mary.
+The name of the settlement is derived from the patron saint of the parish church, which is dedicated to the Assumption of the Blessed Virgin Mary.
 Marija is a Croatian form of the name Mary, while Gorica means "hill" (and particularly wine-growing hills).
 The church was founded in the 16th century as a Franciscan monastery, and its first patron saint had been Saint Peter.
-The change of patronage has happened in the second half of the 17th century, when a statue of the Virgin from the church altar became famous for its supposed healing powers.
+The change of patronage happened in the second half of the 17th century, when a statue of the Virgin from the church altar became famous for its supposed healing powers.

-Fossilized teeth of the extinct proboscid Deinotherium (also depicted on the municipal coat of arms) were found in Marija Gorica.
+Fossilized teeth of the extinct proboscid Deinotherium (also depicted on the municipal coat of arms) have been found in Marija Gorica.

-In Marija Gorica Croatian writer Ante Kovačić went to school.
-This school is today named after him.
-The mayor is Marica Jančić, who was born in Žlebec Gorički.